 If you have questions about this grant, contact Isabel Cajulis at email@example.com or Bernadette Mack at firstname.lastname@example.org.

-Scholarships for students are offered in varying amounts (starting at $500) and are available to female students (including WJA members) who are enrolled in fine jewelry and watch design courses with classes between August 1, 2018 and July 31, 2019.
+Scholarships for students are offered in varying amounts and are available to female students who are enrolled in fine jewelry and watch courses with classes between August 1, 2018 and July 31, 2019.
 Since 2012, the WJA Foundation has awarded more than $250,000 in scholarships and grants.

-Each year we award scholarships in three different categories:
+Student scholarships are awarded in three different categories:

 Designer/Creator Category (based on images of finished pieces that are designed and created by the student)